Georges Guynemer: Death

 Guynemer failed to return from a combat mission on 11 September 1917.
 The previous week had been one of mechanical ills, in both his assigned aircraft and the ones he borrowed.
 At 08:30, with rookie pilot Jean Bozon-Verduraz, Guynemer took off in his Spad XIII S.504 n°2.
 His mission was to patrol the Langemark area.
 At 09:25, near Poelkapelle, Guynemer sighted a lone Rumpler, a German observation plane, and dove toward it.
 Bozon-Verduraz saw several Fokkers above him, and by the time he had shaken them off, his leader was nowhere in sight, so he returned alone.
 Guynemer never came back.

-Guynemer was confirmed missing in action by his squadron commander Major Brocard; it was officially announced in Paris by the French War Department on 25 September 1917.
-Unofficial confirmation came from a captured German pilot who was shot down behind Canadian lines the evening of 29 September.
-A German sergeant from the 413th Regiment swore he had witnessed the crash and identified Guynemer's corpse; he also certified that he had died from a bullet through the head, with other injuries including a broken leg and a finger shot away.
-The German party retrieving the body was driven away by Allied artillery fire before they could bury or remove the body.
-The 25 September details released by the French War Department were unclassified and became public knowledge as described by one of his flying comrades (name withheld due to security reasons):
+He was confirmed missing in action by his squadron commander, Major Brocard; this was officially announced in Paris by the French War Department on 25 September 1917.
+In the announcement, one of Guynemer's flying comrades (whose name was withheld due to security reasons) provided additional details of his final combat.
 Guynemer sighted five machines of the Albatros type D-3.
 Without hesitation, he bore down on them.
 At that moment enemy patrolling machines, soaring at a great height, appeared suddenly and fell upon Guynemer.
 There were forty enemy machines in the air at this time, including Baron von Richthofen and his circus division of machines, painted in diagonal blue and white stripes.
 Toward Guynemer's right some Belgian machines hove in sight, but it was too late.
 Guynemer must have been hit.
 His machine dropped gently toward the Earth, and I lost track of it.
 All that I can say is that the machine was not on fire.

-Additional details were furnished by Major Brocard, as listed in an article from the Paris Le Matin:

-The last fight of the French aviator occurred four or five miles inside the German lines northeast of Ypres and opposite the British lines.
-Captain Guynemer was accompanied by Lieutenant Bozon Verduraz, who says that they were flying at a height of 15,000 feet when Guynemer sighted an enemy two-seater, which he attacked.
+Further details were later added by Major Brocard, in an article in Paris Le Matin.The last fight of the French aviator occurred four or five miles inside the German lines northeast of Ypres and opposite the British lines.
+Captain Guynemer was accompanied by Lieutenant Bozon Verduraz who says that they were flying at a height of 15,000 feet when Guynemer sighted an enemy two-seater which he attacked.
 Almost at the same moment Verduraz saw four German monoplanes approaching and turned toward them instantly so as to draw them off.
 They circled around for a while and then disappeared.
 Verduraz then returned to the place where he had left Guynemer engaged with the German biplane, but Guynemer had vanished.